"*" indicates required fields

 A bone graft procedure is a minor type of surgery that assists in developing new bone.
 The bone may be taken from another part of your body, a donor, or formed from synthetic materials.

-Although a bone graft is helpful, it is not for everyone.
+Although a bone graft in Chelmsford can be helpful, it is not for everyone.
 You would not be considered as a candidate for this procedure if you:

 Periodontitis is an advanced form of periodontal disease that is irreversible.
 It results in permanent damage to the gum tissue, bones, and nearby soft tissues.
 The condition is initiated by the presence and accumulation of plaque and tartar on the teeth and around the gum line.